+ Are the condoms actually green?

 + Where do you ship from?

 We currently ship from Geneva, Switzerland and Ferney-Voltaire, France.

 Your condoms will be sent in a nondescript envelope or package (without logo or identifiers) so you can receive them discreetly.

 Have you checked where your package is with your tracking code?
 If it has not been delivered to your house, it might be at your local post office.
-Once the order is indicated as delivered, our responsibility ends and becomes the one of the shipping company.
-Please reach out directly to the shipping company with your tracking code in case of question.
+Once the order is indicated as delivered, our responsibility ends and becomes that of the shipping company.
+Please reach out directly to the shipping company with your tracking code in case of questions.

 If we have not yet shipped your order, send us a quick email at email@example.com explaining the situation and indicating the correct address.
 If your order has already been shipped, please reach out to your local post office to retrieve your package.